openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 If the Machine Config operator needs to rollout an update, it will proceed in the usual manner while the etcd learner process (part of scaling up a new etcd member) may suffer a delay due to the restart of the Control Plane Machines.

-#### A user deletes the ControlPlaneSet resource
+#### A user deletes the ControlPlaneMachineSet resource

-Users will be allowed to remove ControlPlaneSet resources should they so desire.
-This shouldn't pose a risk to the control plane as the ControlPlaneSet will orphan Machines it manages before it is removed from the cluster.
-More detail is available in the [Removing/disabling the ControlPlaneSet](#Removingdisabling-the-ControlPlane) notes.
+Users will be allowed to remove `ControlPlaneMachineSet` resources should they so desire.
+This shouldn't pose a risk to the control plane as the `ControlPlaneMachineSet` will orphan Machines it manages before it is removed from the cluster.
+More detail is available in the [Removing/disabling the ControlPlaneMachineSet](#Removingdisabling-the-ControlPlane) notes.

-#### The ControlPlaneSet spec may not match the existing Machines
+#### The ControlPlaneMachineSet spec may not match the existing Machines

-It is likely that in a number of scenarios, the spec attached to the ControlPlaneSet for creating new Machines may not match that of the existing Machines.
-In this case, we expect the ControlPlaneSet operator will attempt a rolling update when it is created.
+It is likely that in a number of scenarios, the spec attached to the `ControlPlaneMachineSet` for creating new Machines may not match that of the existing Machines.
+In this case, we expect the `ControlPlaneMachineSet` operator will attempt a rolling update when it is created.
 Apart from refreshing the Machines potentially needlessly, this shouldn't have a negative effect on the cluster assuming the new configuration is valid.
-If it is invalid, the cluster will degrade as the new Machines created by the ControlPlaneSet will fail to launch.
+If it is invalid, the cluster will degrade as the new Machines created by the `ControlPlaneMachineSet` will fail to launch.

 We have designed this operator with IPI style clusters in mind.
 We expect that the Machine objects within the cluster should match the actual hosts on the infrastructure provider.
 In IPI clusters this is ensured by the installer.